weggert2/safe-cpp-csv-parser/README.md

 }
 ```

 The remaining functions are mainly used used to format error messages.
 The file line indicates the current position in the file, i.e., after the first `next_line` call it is 1 and after the second 2.
 Before the first call it is 0.
-The file name is truncated as internally C-strings are used to avoid `std::bad_alloc` exceptions during error reporting.
+The file name is truncated as internally C-strings are used to avoid `std::bad_alloc` errors during error reporting.

 **Note:** It is not possible to exchange the line termination character.